Chain O’Lakes State Park

 - A registrant for a drawing must be at least 16 years of age and possess a current or preceding years Illinois hunting license, and current or preceding years Illinois Migratory Waterfowl Stamp.
 Persons exempted by law from possessing a hunting license or waterfowl stamp must have a valid Firearm Owners Identification Card.

-Waterfowl Definitions
+Waterfowl Definitions:

 - Blind site – A position within 15 feet of GPS location where blind must be constructed.
 Boat hides are not considered a part of the blind and may be separate.